Skip to content

 UNIT 4

-• it is expected that you will be able to demonstrate an ability to organise references from the Heavenly Doctrines in support of key doctrinal principles.
+• will be able to demonstrate an ability to organise references from the Heavenly Doctrines in support of key doctrinal principles.

-• develop your ability to work with doctrinal material critically through forming your own perspectives and questions
+• will develop an ability to work with doctrinal material critically through forming their own perspectives and questions

-• to reflect on your own inner states of life
+• be able to reflect more deeply on their own inner states of life

-In this section of the course you will be organising references from the Heavenly Doctrines under five Broad Concept Headings. \
+In this section of the course you will be organising references from the Heavenly Doctrines under the following five Broad Concept Headings.

 1. The Nature of the Lord’s Love